kfriede/Aquarium/README.md

 # Aquarium - IP Remote Control for Sharp Aquos TV's
 Sharp Aquos TV's provide the ability to be controlled via IP.
 This utility allows you to send commands to one or many IP controlled Sharp TV via a computer.

+## Executable Binaries
+Aquarium executables can be downloaded from [here.](https://github.com/kfriede/Aquarium/releases)  To run, unzip and double click the Aquarium.jar file.

 ## TV Setup
 - Connect TV to network either via ethernet cable or WiFi.
 A static IP address is highly recommended.
 Settings can be found via "Internet Options" menu item.
 - Turn ON Aquos Remote functionality found in the "Internet Options" menu item.
 Set this to "enable".